ibm-cloud-docs/satellite/link-endpoints.md

       </tr>
       <tr>
       <td><code>--dest-hostname &lt;FQDN_or_IP&gt;</code></td>
-      <td>Enter the fully qualified domain name (FQDN) or the externally accessible IP address of the destination that you want to connect to, such as a public IP address, a public service endpoint, or a private service endpoint.
-Note that you cannot specify a private IP address.</td>
+      <td>Enter the fully qualified domain name (FQDN) or the externally accessible IP address of the destination that you want to connect to.</td>
       </tr>
       <tr>
       <td><code>--dest-port &lt;port&gt;</code></td>